MartinThoma/MartinThoma.github.io/content/2013-10-01-projects-never-realized.md

 should be able to say "When there is a new book of the 'Harry Potter' series, send me an e-mail!" or "When there is a new book of the 'Harry Potter' series translated to 'German', send me an e-mail!".

+### Manual portal

+Most pieces of electronics come with a manual.
+It might contain contains:

+* Product description: Specifications like type of battery, supported Bluetooth standard, used frequencies, ... depends a lot on what it is
+* Function introduction: With images on where buttons are and what effect they have.
+Especially important for combinations.
+* Safety Notice
+* Environmental notices (how to recycle it)
+* Replacements: I wish this was the case.
+Especially for big equipment like washing machines / dishwashers, I wish the parts which might break like seals should have clear names so that they are easy to order and instructions on how to replace them.

+Same goes for medicine:

+* What is it for?
+* When should you NOT take it?
+* How much and at which time should you take it?
+* What do you do if you took too much?

+All of those manuals should be online.
+There should be an easy way to find them.

 ## Society